-CHIA is envisioned as a way for participants to think boldly and creatively about solutions to “on the ground” health challenges communities face, to work in partnership with some of the best minds in our area, and to collaborate with local businesses to complete a project.
-These awards are a way for UAB, local leaders and our communities to share resources and expertise.
-Grants ranging from $5,000 to $25,000 will be awarded to local organizations whose ideas innovatively address community health issues.
+CHIA is envisioned as a way for participants to think boldly and creatively about solutions to “on the ground” health challenges communities face, to work in partnership with some of the best minds in our area, and to partner with local organizations to complete a project.
+Participants will work collaboratively with local leaders, neighborhood groups, and the UAB community to develop ideas and share expertise as they work on developing their own project proposals.

 What is One Great Community?

 One Great Community is the community engagement component of UAB's Center for Clinical and Translational Science (CCTS).
 Its goal is to connect basic science and clinical researchers with the multiple communities they serve.
 This collaboration will ensure that research efforts respond to and reflect the needs of the community through an active process of community involvement, dialogue, and mutual understanding.

 The fifth annual CHIA grant cycle is now open!
 Below are informational materials regarding this year’s grant cycle and past CHIA winners.
 In order to participate in the CHIA process, you or a representative of your team must attend the mandatory Innovation Workshop on Saturday, September 17 from 9am-1pm at UAB’s The Edge of Chaos.
 You must register for the Innovation Workshop.

 Innovation Workshop Registration

 Questions?
 Contact the CHIA Team at: CHIAteam2016@gmail.com